MeVisLab/SmARTR-Networks/README.md

 ***

-Let's make the SmARTR Pipeline community grow together!
+Let's make the **SmARTR community** grow together!
 With our comprehensive networks exploiting the full power of MeVisLab visualization framework and integrating all steps from data loading to final image production, advanced 3D visualization has never been more accessible.

 ***